fikayo-sanni/ductape-docs/docs/apps/getting-started.md

 - **Actions:** Specific tasks or operations the app performs, such as sending an email or creating a payment.
 - **Authentication:** Mechanisms for securely accessing the app, such as API keys or OAuth.
-- **Events:** Triggers that notify your platform of changes or updates, such as "New User Signed Up" or "Order Completed."
+- **Webhooks:** Triggers that notify your platform of changes or updates, such as "New User Signed Up" or "Order Completed."

 ## App Values